 Local Dial-in Numbers Now Available For China

-8x8 extends Global Reach into China with unique local DID services
+8x8 extends Global Reach into China with unique solution for multinationals

-As the result of a recently concluded interconnect agreement, with leading domestic carrier China Mobile International, 8x8 is now able to offer its multinational customers a unique local PSTN access option, that obviates the need for traditional gateway-based solutions.
+As the result of its ongoing interconnect agreement, with a local market-leading carrier, 8x8 is now able to provide enhanced telephony services for multinational organizations (MNOs), that obviate the need for traditional gateway-based solutions.

 Local presence, quality, and reliability

-This new capability provides customers with the ability to choose from an extensive range of local direct inward dial (DID) numbers for over two-dozen city dial locations in China, including the major international business hubs of Shanghai, Guangzhou, and Shenzen.
+This new capability delivers a fast, unique and resource-efficient way for MNOs to connect China-based employees with the same high-quality telephony and collaboration services that they use at their headquarters locations.
+Specifically, this gives customers the ability to choose from an extensive range of local direct inward dial (DID) numbers for over a dozen city dial locations in China, including the major international business hubs of Shanghai, Beijing, Guangzhou, and Shenzen.

-8x8’s partnership with China Mobile International further extends its already extensive portfolio of carrier relationships that already enable it to offer PSTN replacement services in 38 countries and local DID support in over 120 countries.
-This is further complemented by outbound calling packages that extend to over 250 international destinations.
+8x8’s local carrier partnership further extends its already extensive portfolio of interconnect relationships that enable 8x8 to deliver both inbound and outbound telephony services in over 40 countries and local DID support in more than 120 countries.
+This is further complemented by both metered and unlimited calling packages that extend to over 250 international destinations.

-Traditionally, companies have relied upon the combination of costly local-hosted gateway devices and VPNs to connect China-based personnel to contacts in other geographies.
-Although this compromise solution provides international communication, it does not support the local break-out of calls onto China’s public telephone network, is complex and costly to manage, and a potential single point of failure.
+Traditionally, multinational organizations have relied upon the combination of costly local-hosted gateway devices and VPNs to connect China-based personnel to contacts in other geographies.
+Although this compromise solution provides international communication, it does not support the local break-out of calls onto China’s public telephone network (PSTN), is complex, costly to manage, and a potential single point of failure.

 Despite the current backdrop of economic uncertainty, China, as a market and as an investor in many of the world’s leading brands, cannot be ignored.
 Investopedia reports4 that restaurant brands, like KFC, Starbucks, and McDonald's, have been rapidly expanding their market footprint and customer footfall, and General Motors sells in excess of 3m vehicles in China each year.
 Huawei and Lenovo continue to lead the charge as premier exporters of technology products, yet imports of Western tech, from companies such as Apple, are experiencing sustained success.
 China is now Apple's third-largest market (just behind the U.S. and Europe) and accounts for 20% of its revenue.